dragonman225/notablog/README.md

 * `date` - User customizable, convenient for importing posts from other platforms and adjusting the order of posts.

 ## API Reference

+### Introduction

-`notablog` itself is designed to be installed as a dependency, and invoked from a NPM script.
+`notablog` itself is designed to be installed as a dependency, and invoked from NPM script.
 This way we can separate application code and user assets so that it's less confusing for a user.
-To make things even more simple, the [`notablog-starter`](https://github.com/dragonman225/notablog-starter) is prepared, so a user doesn't have to setup the folders and files manually.
+To make things even more simple, we have prepared [`notablog-starter`](https://github.com/dragonman225/notablog-starter), so a user doesn't have to setup folder structure manually.
 The concept is inspired by a popular project [hexo](https://github.com/hexojs/hexo).

-Therefore, the following documentation is in the context of `notablog-starter`.
+With the design, a user only sees `notablog-starter` when using, therefore the following documentation will be in the context of `notablog-starter`.

 ### Simplified Folder Structure